-Connectivity The modem is Indicates the modem's connection interface. connected to the interface Query domain name If this option is selected, the firewall will retrieve DNS servers from the DHCP server it servers and create contacts (access provider, for example) to obtain its IP address. associated host Two objects will be dynamically created in the object database upon the selection of objects this option: Firewall <interface name > dns1 and Firewall <interface name dns2.
+ConnectivityThe modem is connected to the interfaceIndicates the modem's connection interface.Query domain name servers and create associated host objectsIf this option is selected, the firewall will retrieve DNS servers from the DHCP server it contacts (access provider, for example) to obtain its IP address.Two objectsTwo objects will be dynamically created in the object database upon the selection of this option: Firewall <interface name > dns1 and Firewall <interface name dns2.
 They can then be used in the configuration of the DHCP service.
 So, if the Firewall provides the users on its network with a DHCP service, the users will also benefit from the DNS servers given by the access provider.